All Episodes

 You're right.

-When President Clinton vetoed ANWR, we would have been producing, but I totally disagree and reject the argument that it would be 10 years.
+But I totally disagree and reject the argument that it would be 10 years.

-But more important, if we were drilling there and people in the markets, in OPEC, if the people who are hedging in the market for futures in this oil industry, if we were drilling in ANWR, do you think the price would stay up?
+But more important, if we were drilling there and people in the markets, in OPEC, if the people who are hedging in the market for futures in this oil industry, if we were drilling in Anwar, do you think the price would stay up?

-People would know that there would be an availability.
+No, people would know that there would be an availability.

-They would know that there was going to be a...
+They would know that there was going to be a real difference in what we could produce.

-a real uh difference in what we could could produce the one million barrels a day is the amount we import from Saudi Arabia every day and that's what we would be getting from our own resources and control it and that doesn't count what we could do if we were drilling off the Atlantic and the Pacific in environmentally safe ways.
+And that doesn't count what we could do if we were drilling off the Atlantic and the Pacific in environmentally safe ways.

 All this makes so much sense that we out here don't understand why it isn't done.

-We understand the politics of liberalism and the Democrats trying to create as much chaos as they can for reelection purposes in uh in November but this is they consistently oppose this kind of independence despite the fact they're the ones claiming and whining and moaning how dependent we are but they're the ones that always stand in the way of becoming energy independent and there has to be more to it than just their own desire for electability.
+We understand the politics of liberalism and the Democrats trying to create as much chaos as they can for re-election purposes in November, but they consistently oppose this kind of independence, despite the fact they're the ones claiming and whining and moaning how dependent we are.

-The price of everything going up all based on the price of oil and and and energy it's all related and there's an there's a there's a uh an ideological group out there the environmentalists who are get they're the only ones that are happy with it.
+And there's an ideological group out there, the environmentalists, who are getting, they're the only ones that are happy with it.

-They they're getting everything they want out of this and of course the people they donate to and vote for are thus happy about it too and the country in the meantime suffers.
+And of course, the people they donate to and vote for are thus happy about it too.

-If we could open refineries, make it easier to do so, open nuclear power plants, which is the cleanest form of energy at the best, most efficient prices that we could possibly produce it, and drill in and war, the outer continental shelf, and deep drilling in the Gulf of Mexico.
+Well, Rush, if we would do this, if the Democrats and if the people understand this issue enough to force them, if we could open refineries, make it easier to do so, open nuclear power plants, which is the cleanest form of energy at the best, most efficient prices that we could possibly produce it, and drill in Anwar, the Outer Continental Shelf, and deep drilling in the Gulf of Mexico, we could be a country that doesn't have to rely on anyone else.

 And I think we need to make this an issue in this election.

-It is not the President's fault.
+It is not the president's fault.

 We were one vote short, couldn't get it, and so here we are again.

-Quick question, last one, I know you have to go.
+I know you have to go.

-Well, I haven't seen any ideas uh yet from the Democrats that would actually make a difference in our energy independence.
+Well, I haven't seen any ideas yet from the Democrats that would actually make a difference in our energy independence.

 That's the key.